 On the off chance that you hadn't noticed, I basically love to cook.
 There is nothing more enticing than standing at a stove simply stirring hot broth into risotto, watching the liquid and flavors absorb as I dream away in a world of my own, and watching the minutes tick by in anticipation of how my guests will take to the outcome of my time spent in the kitchen.

 Being able to cook risotto is something that any budding chef should know like the back of their hand but as easy as it is to prepare any kind of risotto, it can take a bit of time and attention. toasting the risotto rice and adding the stock, one ladle at a time.
-Half an hour cooking isn't really a lot of time but whatever risotto dish you decide to prepare will satisfy to no ends if the easy steps are known.
+Half an hour of cooking isn't really a lot of time but whatever risotto dish you decide to prepare will satisfy to no end if the easy steps are known.
 The world is your oyster.
-(Now there's another idea for a main course; risotto with oysters (time to look through that Jamie Oliver cook book, I think)
+Now there's another idea for a new recipe; risotto with oysters...

 Prep Time: 10 minutes